-- (1) This section applies for the purposes of sections 3(2) and 5(2). - (2) Behaviour or material is not to be taken to be threatening or abusive solely on the basis that it involves or includes- - (a) discussion or criticism of sexual conduct or practices, or - (b) urging of persons to refrain from or modify sexual conduct or practices.
+- (1) This section applies for the purposes of section 3(2). - (2) Behaviour or material is not to be taken to be threatening or abusive solely on the basis that it involves or includes- - (a) discussion or criticism of sexual conduct or practices, or - (b) urging of persons to refrain from or modify sexual conduct or practices.